Every Australian family is different and we all have different needs when it comes to choosing an air conditioner.

 You can set and schedule the temperature in your home from anywhere using your smartphone device.
-Daikin D-Mobile and SkyFi app are free to download from the App store or Google Play.
+The Daikin Mobile Controller app is free to download from the App store or Google Play.
 It’s perfect for coming home to a beautifully cool or warm home after you’ve been out and about.

 Our 2-Area Intelligent Eye infrared sensor directs air away from people in the room to prevent cold draughts and switches to energy efficient mode if people leave the room for more than 20 minutes.

 It’s easy to adjust the angle of cooling on your Daikin Split system and enjoy the vertical and horizontal auto-swing technology that circulates air to every corner of large spaces.

 Daikin’s exclusive compressor engineering and aero fan designs result in whisper-quiet operation, so you hardly even know the air conditioner is on.

 This energy efficient feature gently adjusts the temperature to a comfortable level while you enjoy a blissful night’s sleep.